 All embarked personnel should familiarize themselves with the ships' Station Bill.
-This is a poster sized document that explains what to do (and where to go) in the unlikely event there is a "man overboard," or a need to "abandon ship".
+This is a poster-sized document that explains what to do (and where to go) in the unlikely event there is a "man overboard," or a need to "abandon ship."
 There is at least one Station Bill posted on every deck, but the one on the main deck is perhaps the easiest for the newcomer to locate.
 It can be found in the passageway, just aft of the mess decks.
-Don't hesitate to ask questions if anything found there is less than clear.
+If anything is unclear, don't hesitate to ask questions.